"Country of Origin"

 The UK is currently a significant hub for audiovisual services, being the home to a wide variety of audiovisual media services intended for reception both within the UK and elsewhere.

 Another limb of the AVMS Directive requires European broadcasters to reserve a majority of their airtime for European works and European on-demand services to actively promote European works.
 In practical business terms this means that works that qualify as European can command a premium in economic terms.
 If the UK were to leave the European Union, would UK-originated works continue to be European?
-The answer is "yes" provided the UK continues to be a signatory of the European Convention on Transfrontier Television because the definition of a "European work" in the AVMS Directive includes works originating both from Member States and (subject to some conditions) those originating from non-Member States which are parties to the European Convention on Transfrontier Television.
+The answer is "yes" provided the UK continues to be a signatory of the European Convention on Transfrontier Television (and provided the AVMS Directive remains as currently drafted) because the definition of a "European work" in the AVMS Directive includes works originating both from Member States and (subject to some conditions) those originating from non-Member States which are parties to the European Convention on Transfrontier Television.

 Sign up to our email digest